stianba/placebrew/README.md

 ### Brewmaster functionality
 The placebrew API has the functionality to cover all of your beer/coffee connoisseur needs.

-Remember earlier, when you we talked about the basic functionality?
+Remember earlier, when we talked about the basic functionality?
 No?
 I know beer is great, but please keep yourself together.

 Anyway, the basic functionality is basically (such vocabulary) a shorthand for `http://placebrew.com/brew/image/a/1920/1080`.